 - Proof of residency such as mail postmarked in the last 60 days, a residential lease or a utility bill.

 Q) How long will my appointment take?

 A) Appointment times vary.
-Please allow 1 – 2 hours depending on family size.
+For your first appointment, please allow 1 – 2 hours depending on family size.
 You may bring a beverage and snack from home.

 Q) What will happen at my appointment?

-A: After reviewing your health, medical, and nutrition history, a nutritionist or public health nurse will share health and nutrition information and answer your questions.
+A) After reviewing your health, medical, and nutrition history, a nutritionist or public health nurse will share health and nutrition information and answer your questions.
 You will receive up to 3 months of food benefits on your WIC EBT card.

-Q) Where can I use my WIC coupons?
+Q) Where can I use my WIC EBT card?

-A) You will get a list of grocery stores that take coupons and a WIC food list.
+A) You will get a list of grocery stores that take WIC EBT and a WIC food list.
 You can also sign up for the BNFT app to be able to scan UPC codes to receive the correct WIC food items.
 Visit mybnft.com for more information.

-Q) What if I lose my WIC coupons?
+Q) What if I lose my WIC EBT card?

 Q) When can my baby start solids?